Jing-Gu/zettelkasten/content/07-Ideas/First principle thinking.md

-One of the most effective strategies you can employ for breaking down complicated problems and generating original solutions.
+It is one of the most effective strategies you can employ for breaking down complicated problems and generating original solutions.

 The idea comes from **Aristotle**, who said a _"first principle"_ is a basic assumption that **cannot be deduced from anything else**.